teobot/pokemon-sprite-changes/README.md

 }
 ```

-From the look of this JSON return data I have a object with all the different generations inside, Each generation has possible multiple objects inside and each collection has both the front and back for both default and shiny
+From the look of this JSON return data I have a object with all the different generations inside, Each generation has possible multiple objects inside and each collection has both the front and back for both default and shiny.

 |        Name        |                             Description                              |  Type  |
 | :----------------: | :------------------------------------------------------------------: | :----: |